Trinity Church of England High School

 The school was formed in 1984 on the closure of Bishop Greer and Fallowfield Church of England High Schools.
-A substantial rebuilding project was completed in 2011 (£21million), with the new building fronting Higher Cambridge Street, which expanded the school.
+A substantial rebuilding project was completed in 2011 (costing £21million), with the new building fronting Higher Cambridge Street, which expanded the school.
 In 2014, the school announced a £4 million project to create a sixth form centre on site.
 Work began in the Summer of 2014, with the first intake in September 2016.

-The school takes in pupils from Manchester and surrounding areas.
-The school's motto is 'Faith in the City, Value in People, Excellence in Education.'
-The school holds Technology College status and has been designated a Leading Edge School.
+The school takes in pupils from Manchester and its surrounding areas.
+It has Technology College status and is a Leading Edge School.